A RARE "5 Volt" CLEAN LINEAR USB Power Supply (for general operation)

 Lithium Ion battery and could lead to premature failure.

 TIP : The actual current battery voltage measurement is available in the HARD MENU (upper right hand corner).

 It took 4 hours for the internal battery to recharge in testing, receiver OFF (starting with auto shutdown).

-From mid-September 2020 the developers mainly use the popular round 18650 type
+From mid-September 2020 the developers started to use the popular round 18650 type lithium ion battery HOLDER.

 Beautiful Large 3.5 Inch Color Touchscreen LCD / Spectrum Scope with